carvel-dev/imgpkg/docs/basic-workflow.md

 └── config.yml
 ```

-You can push the above folder containing a bundle to your local Docker registry using the following command:
+You can push the above folder containing a bundle to your OCI registry using the following command:

-`imgpkg push -f examples/basic-bundle -b localhost:5000/simple-app-bundle`
+`imgpkg push --file examples/basic-bundle --bundle $NAME/simple-app-bundle`

 Flags used in the command:
-  * `-f` indicates the folder to package and push (in this case `examples/basic-bundle`)
+  * `--file` indicates the folder to package and push (in this case `examples/basic-bundle`)
-  * `-b` indicates the type; push the assets collected with `-f` _as a bundle_ to a registry
+  * `--bundle` indicates the type; push the assets collected with `--file` _as a bundle_ to a registry

 The output displays all the files that will be packaged and the destination of the bundle:
 ```shell